fuubi/digital-covid-certificate-lib/readme.md

 The following two examples show how to decode and verify the validity of the DCC.

 ### Example 1
-- Step wise decode DCC
+- Stepwise decode DCC
+- Access some sample properties from an Eudcc instance
 - Load DCC keys from JWT
 - Verify DCC key JWT signature and certificate chain
 - Verify the DCC